Yes, it sure can. But there are some things you need to know, or you could find yourself in big trouble.

 Well, the teen gets a job, cleans up their act, and starts being motivated.

 As long as you’re not modulating your diet with constant change, your body sees no reason to change either.

 Why would it?

 It’s not being forced to change, and it literally won’t change or adapt until it is forced to do so.

-Whatever diet you’re on, whether it be this one or another, as soon as you stagnate you need to change something up.
+Whatever diet you’re on, whether this one or another, as soon as you stagnate, you need to change something up.

-It could be that you do daily modulation of your calories, or you cut calories a bit, or you add in exercise.
+It could be that you do daily modulation of your calories, cut calories a bit, or add in exercise.

 Whatever it is, you must change before your body sees a reason it needs to.